 - We urge you, as the final inspector to inspect for proper color, finish, style, and quality PRIOR to installation.
 Verify that the flooring is the correct material.
 Care should be taken at this time to remove or repair particular characteristics you do not desire.
-Manufacturer declines responsibility for any costs incurred when plank(s) with visible defects have been installed. - .
-The use of stain, filler, or putty stick for the correction of minor defects during installation should be accepted as normal procedure. - 5% cutting allowance, depending on layout, must be added to the actual square footage amount needed.
-(Diagonal, herringbone, or bordered installations will require a higher percentage). - Install cabinets prior to flooring to prevent damage to the flooring.
-Shaw is not responsible for removal of cabinets in the event of a claim.
+Manufacturer declines responsibility for any costs incurred when plank(s) with visible defects have been installed. - The use of stain, filler, or putty stick for the correction of minor defects during installation should be accepted as normal procedure. - 5% cutting allowance, depending on layout, must be added to the actual square footage amount needed.
+(Diagonal, herringbone, or bordered installations will require a higher percentage)

-TOOLS AND EQUIPMENT NEEDED
+TOOLS AND EQUIPMENT NEEDED: